• Skip to primary navigation

 PRODUCTS I USED FOR MY DISH:

-a can of longevity sweetened condensed milk
+A can of longevity sweetened condensed milk.

 condensed milk sweetened